 - Ministers of the Eucharist should sanitise their hands before and after distributing communion.

 - When visiting parishioners at home, Ministers of the Eucharist must wash hands before giving the sacraments.

 (6) Coronavirus, COVID-19

-The circumstances in 2020 are abnormal, due to the Coronavirus (COVID-19) epidemic.
-Advice, events and activities are being changed at short notice to reflect the current position.
+The circumstances in 2022 still reuire cautious preventative measures. and advice, events and activities are being changed at short notice to reflect the current position.
 Key advice for the current position is:

 - that people should frequently wash there hands (soap and water, or using alcohol based sanitising hand gel).
-St Paul’s will provide access to hand gel in church.
+St Paul’s will provide hand gel in church.